Page Reviewed / Updated - Mar. 2019

 Medicaid Dependency - to be eligible, one cannot also be eligible and receiving assistance from Massachusetts Medicaid (MassHealth).

-Worth mentioning is that assets are not an eligible factor, nor is the applicant's health or veteran status.
+Worth mentioning is that assets are not an eligibility factor, nor is the applicant's health or veteran status.

 The Prescription Advantage program does not have application or enrollment fees.

-To gather more information about this program or to receive an application, one can visit the Prescription Advantage website, go to their local Mass Area Agency on Aging, or call the toll free number at (800) 243-4636.
+To gather more information about this program or to receive an application, one can visit the Prescription Advantage website, go to their local Mass Area Agency on Aging, or call the toll free number at (800) 243-4636 and press option #2.